rajibdas222/Tmss_test/README.md

-# SPA with Vue Cli and Laravel
+# SPA with Vue Cli and Laravel and JWT Token Based Application
 ## Requirements

 - Laravel 9